National Voices

 In 2013, National Voices and Think Local Act Personal published a UK Department of Health commissioned ‘narrative for Person-Centred Coordinated Care’.
 The document defined good coordinated care from a patient and service user perspective and led to the production of a number of other ‘narratives’.

 National Voices provides secretariat support to the People and Communities Board, one of the Five Year Forward View programme boards.

-Charlotte Augst is the Chief Executive.
-It is funded by membership fees, grant funding – including a grant from the Department of Health as one of its strategic partners – consultancy work and corporate sponsorship.
+Jacob Lant is the Chief Executive.
+National Voices is funded by membership fees, partnership fees, grant funding and consultancy.

 In October 2022 it took over the Health Service Journal for a week - a prize in the e-auction the journal ran in March to help people fleeing from Ukraine.
-Augst challenged system leaders, the readers of the journal, to "think differently about what is needed to repair the NHS".
+Charlotte Augst, former Chief Executive challenged system leaders, the readers of the journal, to "think differently about what is needed to repair the NHS".

+In September 2024, National Voices published its five-year strategy for 2024-2029, which detailed three key interconnected priorities for action: